alecsandrova/NoteTakeApp/README.md

 * [Screenshots](#screenshots)

 ## General info
-This project is a simple bote taking app.
+This project is a simple note taking app.

 ## Technologies
 Project was created with: